samanthaming/samanthaming.com/articles/tidbits/80-flatmap.md

 ## `flatMap` to filter item

-One really cool you can do with `flatMap` is to remove an element.
+One really cool thing you can do with `flatMap` is to remove an element.
 In this example, I want to remove all negative numbers.

 ```javascript
 const numbers = [1, 2, -3, -4, 5];